-FORM 10-K

-$\checkmark$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \ to \

-Commission File Number 001-37824

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-400 Fairview Avenue North, Suite 1200, Seattle, Washington

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (206) 517-5300

-Securities registered pursuant to Section 12(b) of the Act: PI

-Common Stock, \$0.001 par value per share (Title of each class)

-(Trading Symbol)

-The Nasdaq Global Select Market (Name of each exchange on which registered)

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\checkmark$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financing reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\checkmark$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹

-As of June 30, 2023, the last business day of the Registrant's most recently completed second fiscal quarter, the aggregate market value of the Registrant's common stock held by non-affiliates based upon the closing price of such shares on The Nasdaq Global Market on such date was approximately \$2.1 billion.

-As of February 2, 2024, 27,197,698 shares of common stock were outstanding.
+TO - W 4 W 7

+FO / 4 6

+1 1 .
+1

+Ø ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAIN For the fiscal year ended December 31, 2024 OR NGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC For the transition period from to CHANGE ACT OF 1934 Commission File Number 001-37824 IMPINJ, INC. (Exact name of registrant as specified in its char ter) Delaware (State or other jurisdiction of 91-2041398 (I.R.S.
+Employer incorporation or organization) Identification No.) 400 Fairview Avenue North, Suite 1200, Seattle, Washington (Address of principal executive offices) 98109 (Zip Code) Registrant's telephone number, including area code: (206) · • · · · · · · · · · · · · · · · · · · Securities registered pursuant to Section 12(b) of the A Common Stock, \$0.001 par value per share (Title of each class) (Trading Symbol) Securities registered pursuant to Section 12(g) of the A Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No 🗹 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 1 receding 12 months (or for such shorter period that the registrant was required to file such reports), and (9).
+Yes $\square$ No $\square$ 3 or 15(d) of the Securities Exchange Act 2) has been subject to such filing requirem of 1934 during nents for the past Regul Indicate by check mark whether the registrant has submitted electronically every Interactive Data File lation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller report of the Exchange Act.
+Larg ge accelerated filer Accelerated filer n-accelerated filer gring growth company Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extend financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ ended transition period for complying with n any new or financ Indicate by check mark whether the registrant has filed a report on and attestation to its management's cing reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered pu reflect If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the first the correction of an error to previously issued financial statements. $\Box$ nancial statements of the registrant include d in the filing any of Indicate by check mark whether any of those error corrections are restatements that required a recover of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). y analysis of incentive-based compensatio n received by Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act .
+Yes □ No ☑ comm As of June 30, 2024, the last business day of the Registrant's most recently completed second fiscal quon stock held by non-affiliates based upon the closing price of such shares on The Nasdaq Global Mark As of January 31, 2025, 28,538,125 shares of common stock were outstanding.